bedapub/HBVouroboros/HBVouroboros/pisces/README.md

 ## Instructions

-To build the Docker image, run the following command
+To build the Docker image, run the following command in the `config` directory.

 ```bash
 sudo docker build -t pisces . > docker_build.log